StarDevelopmentLLC/SMCVersion/README.md

 ```
 ## Usage
 ### MinecraftVersion
 This enum allows for version checking
-The `MinecraftVersion.CURREN_VERSION` gets the current version that is detected
+The `MinecraftVersion.CURRENT_VERSION` gets the current version that is detected
 ## MCWrappers
 This is a collection of wrappers do to things across versions